 Mediation Certificate, University of California Irvine Extension 25 hrs.
 Irvine, CA, 2007

-Certificate, Dispute Resolution Program Act, 25 hrs.
+Certificate, CA Dispute Resolution Program Act of 1986, 25 hrs.
 Fair Housing Council of Orange County, CA, 2007

 Certificate, “Conflict Management and the Use of Alternative Dispute Resolution” 155 hrs.
 University of California Irvine Extension, Irvine, CA, 2008